Moriartylll/tGAN/README.md

 **Outputs:**
 The script will save the generated frames (both low-res and super-res) in the specified `--output_dir` and will output evaluation metrics (FVD, SSIM, PSNR, LPIPS) to the console to assess the quality of the generation.

-### Useful Information
-If you have any questions, contact us at abzargar@ucsc.edu.